vinhhoala/ENACT-Business-Models/index.md

 ![Alt text](https://www.enact-project.eu/img/logo-enact-blue2.png "ENACT Logo") Welcome to the ENACT Business Models page!

-In this website you will find the business models produced be ENACT partners enabled by the technologies developed in the project for the different stakeholders of the DevOps cycle: App Developers, App Operators, App Owners and End Users.
+In this website you will find the business models produced by ENACT partners enabled by the technologies developed in the project for the different stakeholders of the DevOps cycle: App Developers, App Operators, App Owners and End Users.

 ## Business Models